Budget and Expenditure Policy

 Once these requests are received by the VP Operations they are examined by the Budget Committee.
 This committee analyses all the expenses requested together with the rationale against prior years expenses and then either approves the budget item or requests Department Head to attend a meeting with the committee to justify why the budget item should not be rejected.

-Once a budget paper is agreed on by the Budget Committee it is then formatted into a document that is tabled at an Executive Committee meeting where it is given to the Finance and Audit Committee of Council for their recommendation to Council for their approval.
+Once a budget paper is agreed on by the Budget Committee it is then formatted into a document that is tabled at an Executive meeting where it is given to the Finance and Audit Committee of Council for their recommendation to Council for their approval.
 In November every year Council approves the yearly budget which needs to have in place a 5% net surplus.
 Once this budget is approved it becomes AC’s sole financial document adhered to.

 Following approval by Council, Department Heads and Deans of Faculty are given a final copy of their approved budget.